mcdonagj/Interactive-Hall-Display/README.md

 ﻿# Interactive Hall Display

 Welcome!
 This is the source code repository for the Interactive Hall Display located outside James Madison University's Computer Science department.

-This display is utilized to display announcements and events to the student body throughout the semester.
+This display provides updates, announcements, and events to the student body throughout the semester.
 Students are welcome to fork this repository and submit pull-requests to add functionality to the display.

 If you have questions about the contents of this repository, please contact `bowersjc@jmu.edu` or an executive member of the JMU Game Development club.

 Game Development Executives for Fall 2018:

-President: Jason Zareski -- <zareskj@dukes.jmu.edu>
+President: Jason Zareski -- <zareskj@dukes.jmu.edu>\
 Vice President: Nicholas Halvorsen -- <halvornr@dukes.jmu.edu>

 ## Installing Dependencies

-The Interactive-Hall-Display requires NodeJS to run.
-You can install it from here or install it via home-brew with the following Terminal command: `brew install nodejs`
+The Interactive-Hall-Display requires NodeJS to run.\
+You can install it from here or install it via home-brew with the following Terminal command:

+`brew install nodejs`

 After installing NodeJS, install the following modules using NPM:

-`npm install socketio` & `npm install express`.
+`npm install socketio` && `npm install express`

 ## Running & Interacting with the Server

-Using the command-line, type the following command: `node index.js` to start the server.
+Using the command-line, type the following command to start the server:

+`node index.js`

 In your browser, you can visit the following URLs:

 | URL      | Usage     |